review by Maryom

 Twins Jade and Amber have always been fascinated by the stories their granddad told of his Italian childhood.
 During the war he was a member of a partisan group, fighting against the fascists, but at the end of the war he moved to England, and never returned to Italy.
 Now the twins are heading to Florence on holiday with their parents, and while the adults are off admiring art and antiquities, they hope to visit Borgo Sant'Angelo, the village their grandfather grew up in just outside Florence, and maybe track down their long lost relatives.

-In Florence they meet another English teenager on the trail of mystery.
+In Florence they meet another English teenager on the trail of a mystery.
 Nico and his mum both love the crime thrillers written by reclusive author E J Holm, and set in the area around Florence.
 The author is so secretive that no one is even sure if they're male or female, but both Nico and his mum feel by tracing the locations of the novels, they will uncover E J Holm.
 His mum may be expecting they'll be working together but Nico hopes his mum will be sidetracked by her latest, rather irritating, boyfriend, and he, Nico, can uncover E J Holm's identity on his own.

 The three teenagers join forces to give their parents the slip, but soon find their investigations entwining as the family history uncovered by the twins starts to show a remarkable resemblance to the back stories of E J Holm's fictional victims.